ishita30/Notes/Angular.md

                         </a>
 ````

-In Standalone project, to work with routerLink, you need to import RouterModule in the component.
+In Standalone project, to work with routerLink, you need to import RouterLink in the component.
+In NgModule compoent, no need of this, as already done in app.routing